 Awards & Recognition

-• Patient-Centered Medical Home recognition (Level 3), National Committee on Quality Assurance.
-First recognized in 2011; recognition renewed in 2014 (for three years).
+- Patient-Centered Medical Home recognition (Level 3), National Committee on Quality Assurance.
+First recognized in 2011; recognition renewed through 2020.

 Transparency & Accountability